NAJIB-B/finTrakr/README.md

 # finTrakr
-A responsive landing page made with Html, Css, and Boostrap
+A responsive landing page made with HTML, CSS, and Boostrap
+#DEMO
+You can check out the demo here https://najib-b.github.io/finTrakr/